 - Text: Customizable text to include any extra information you’d like, such as goal times, 2nd place time, etc.

 - Title: Used to show the game, category, attempt count, and the game icon.

 - Total Playtime: Used to display the total amount of time played with the current splits.

-- World Record: Shows the world record time for the current game and category, pulled directly from Speedrun.com.
+- World Record: This shows the world record time for the current game and category, pulled directly from Speedrun.com.

 - Graph: This graph shows the current run in comparison to your personal best.
 Graph colors can be adjusted to your liking and you can decide whether or not the graph is updated live.